What is a Street Vacation?

 1. Community notification: Prior to beginning the vacation process contact community or neighborhood organizations and business groups in the area where the project is located and provide information about the proposal.
 Work with these groups to identify any community concerns or issues.

 2. Feasibility Assessment: Contact SDOT Street Vacation staff to discuss the feasibility of your proposal.
-In most circumstances, Street Vacation staff will schedule a feasibility assessment meeting including other SDOT staff, City Design, Dept of Planning and Development and other City staff as needed.
+In most circumstances, Street Vacation staff will schedule a feasibility assessment meeting including other SDOT staff, City Design, Seattle Department of Construction and Inspections and other City staff as needed.
 Staff will review your proposal and provide a threshold assessment of the feasibility of a potential vacation whenever possible.

 STEP TWO: Requesting a vacation petition